ibm-cloud-docs/vmwaresolutions/vmonic/vmwaresol_ports-vlans-subnets.md

 The following table provides information about the subnets that are used in each VLAN.
 You can either order new VLANs or subnets for {{site.data.keyword.vcf-auto}} instances or you can select existing VLANs.
 You can define your firewall rules based on the subnets and ports that the network traffic goes through.

-It is not recommended to put a firewall on a secondary private VLAN that has storage and VMware vSphere® vMotion® traffic.
+It is not recommended to put a firewall on a secondary private VLAN that has storage and VMware vSphere vMotion® traffic.
 {: note}

 | Public VLAN | Private VLAN | Secondary private VLAN |